 Adult Day Health Care Services

-ADHC services provide planned, diverse daily program of individual services and group activities structured to enhance the beneficiary’s physical functioning and to provide mental stimulation.
+ADHC services are a mandatory service in the ADHC Waiver that provide a planned, diverse daily program of individual services and group activities structured to enhance the beneficiary’s physical functioning and to provide mental stimulation.
 ADHC services are furnished as specified in the POC at an ADHC center, in a licensed non-institutional, community-based setting encompassing both health/medical and social services needed to ensure the optimal functioning of the beneficiary.

 An ADHC center shall, at a minimum, furnish the following services in accordance with licensing regulations: